humbertodias/RetroQUEST/gdlibretro/README.md

 # Changing the core
 - Put the core you want to launch inside the "libretro-cores" folder on the godot project directory
-- Modifiy the argument on node3d.gd function call of RetroHost.load_core to the name of the core dll **without the .dll**
+- Modify the argument on node3d.gd function call of RetroHost.load_core to the name of the core dll **without the .dll**

 # Exported projects
 It should work with exported projects since outside the editor it loads dlls the windows way ([first on the executable directory, then on the system directory and so on](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order))\